 Aerial Platforms

 The fire service has relied on aerial platforms for working at height since Merryweather supplied the UK's first Turntable Ladder (TL) in 1908.
-For over 50 years, the Turntable Ladder was the only aerial platform available until the Hydraulic Platform (HP) was introduced.
-The 1990s saw the development of the Aerial Ladder Platform (ALP), which combines the benefits of the TL & HP into one vehicle and the introduction of the Combined Aerial Rescue Pump (CARP), a frontline pump with a hydraulic boom attached.
-Typically, aerial platforms can reach heights between 28m and 42m, although the London Fire Brigade has three Turntable Ladders extending to 62m.
-In recent years, a new generation of Water Tower, officially called a High Reach Extendable Turret (HRET), has been introduced, which, unlike the original 1960s "Scoosher," is proving to be a practical and versatile machine.
+For over 50 years, the Turntable Ladder was the only aerial platform available until the Hydraulic Platform (HP) was introduced in the 1960s.
+The 1990s saw the development of the Aerial Ladder Platform (ALP), which combines the benefits of the TL & HP into a single platform and the introduction of the Combined Aerial Rescue Pump (CARP), a frontline pumping appliance with a hydraulic boom attached.
+Typically, aerial platforms reach heights between 28m and 42m, although the London Fire Brigade has three Turntable Ladders extending to 62m.
+In recent years, a new generation of Water Tower, officially called a High Reach Extendable Turret (HRET), has been introduced, which, unlike its predecessor, the original 1960s "Scoosher," is proving to be a practical and versatile machine.